DDLELE/sveltekit-blog-starter-tailwind/How-I-made-this-blog.md

 Allow anyone to crawl your website.
 Good for SEO?

-### OGP support
+## OGP support

-To allow fancy embedding on fb and other social media
+To allow fancy embedding on fb and other social media. -> was done

+## Copy code button

+not possible with mdsvex
+not calling scripts
+solution: adding event listeners manually